 A glass or two of the famous local wine Vernaccia is enjoyed standing up at the bar.
 The wine has been said to inspire popes and poets and is produced from the grape of the same name.

-If you would like your own private tour of a family run organic winery, taste some of their fine wines and fresh Tuscan food click here for more information and the latest deals.
+If you would like your own private tour of a family-run organic winery, and taste some of their fine wines and fresh Tuscan food click here for more information and the latest deals.

 Learn About San Gimignano’s Saffron

 San Gimignano was also known for its agricultural products especially saffron that was used in cooking and in dyeing cloth.